MEDIA-HAPPI-AI/.github/profile/README.md

 - :email: hi@mediahappi.AI
 - :earth_americas: https://mediahappi.ai

 Step into the future with Media Happi - <a href="https://mediahappi.ai"><b>Happi AI Studio</b></a>, a powerhouse of AI capabilities that redefines what technology can achieve.
 Happi AI Studio is not just an AI; it's an ecosystem of innovation.
-Happi AI Studio transcends boundaries and fuels your creative genius.
-And get ready for something unimaginable, we’re crafting the Future with <a href="https://www.QuantumDLM.com"><b>Quantum DLM</b></a>.
+But that is just the start, get ready for something unimaginable, we’re crafting the Future with <a href="https://www.QuantumDLM.com"><b>Quantum DLM</b></a>, where AI transcends boundaries and fuels your innovative genius.

 ---